kinguser981/cap_sprout_orangefox_tree/README.md

 | Model                   | CAP_sprout |

 # Features
-Auto updates in background
+Auto updates in background/
-Installing old releases
+Installing old releases/
-Ability to create and edit OpenRecoveryScripts Beautiful UI
+Ability to create and edit OpenRecoveryScripts/ Beautiful UI/
-No analytics/ads, small apk size
+No analytics/ads, small apk size/
-Internal Storage (Yes, decryption works!)
+Internal Storage (Yes, decryption works!)/
-External Storage (Both OTG and MicroSD.)
+External Storage (Both OTG and MicroSD.)/
-Touchpanel
+Touchpanel/
-Brightness
+Brightness/
-Vibration/Haptic
+Vibration/Haptic/
-ADB Sideload
+ADB Sideload/
-MTP
+MTP/
-Flashlight
+Flashlight/
-Synced with the latest Teamwin changes
+Synced with the latest Teamwin changes/
-Designed with latest Material design 2 guidelines Implemented support for Flyme and MIUI OTA, and incremental block-based OTA in custom ROMs Included assorted customizations
+Designed with latest Material design 2 guidelines/ Implemented support for Flyme and MIUI OTA, and incremental block-based OTA in custom ROMs/ Included assorted customizations/
-Inbuilt patches, like Magisk and password reset patch Several addons
+Inbuilt patches, like Magisk and password reset patch/ Several addons/
-Password protection
+Password protection/
-Fully open-source
+Fully open-source/
-Frequently updated
+Frequently updated/
 # Why OrangeFox Recovery?
 We have been operating since early 2018.
 Since then we have improved the quality, stability, and device support of the recovery.
 Today OrangeFox is the leader in stability, UI design, and UX.
 Installing OrangeFox means being with the latest code and fastest fixes.